Apple iPod classic (Late 2008/7th Gen) 120 GB, 160 GB Specs

 Photo Credit: Apple Computer.

-Global original prices for the iPod classic (Late 2008/7th Gen) in 24 different countries and territories follow; organized alphabetically by region.
+Global original prices for the iPod classic (Late 2008/7th Gen) in 34 different countries and territories follow; organized alphabetically by region.
+Please note that prices with an asterisk (*) are bound by carrier contractual obligations.

 For global original prices for all iPod, iPhone, and iPad models in one particular country on a single page, please refer to Everyi.com's Global Original Prices section.